RakeshShresthaNP/Php-Web-Objects/README.md

 Our core design principle is **"Zero-Waste Architecture."** By using a native Dependency Injection mechanism and a slim MVC core, we achieve significantly higher throughput on lower-tier hardware.

 #### 📦 Library & Disk Size Advantage
 Traditional frameworks require downloading thousands of external files to achieve basic functionality.
-This framework includes its AI, ML, and Finance suites as highly optimized, native components.
+This framework includes its AI, ML and Finance suites as highly optimized, native components.

 * **This Framework Core:** ~3MB (Full featured)
 * **Typical Node.js Project:** 600MB - 1.2GB (due to `node_modules`)